Guestpost By Kathy Mar Mateo

 Of peaks and sunsets

-“A mesmerizing sunset, an exciting trail to the 3,000 steps of Linabo Peak, the breathtaking view of the twin cities, and diverse eco-tourism sites are among the many lists that Dipolog city has to offer to the curious traveller who wants an alternative but affordable place to visit,” said Bilog.
+“A mesmerizing sunset, an exciting trail to the 3,000 steps of Linabo Peak, the breathtaking view of the twin cities, and diverse eco-tourism sites are among the many lists that Dipolog city has to offer to the curious traveler who wants an alternative but affordable place to visit,” said Bilog.

 She added that on a fine day, families, workers, students, vendors, tourists – basically a diverse group of people gather as one community along the Dipolog Sunset Boulevard to enjoy the scenery.